overtron/anansi/README.md

    ./run_scripts/run_theme_extractor.sh -k YOUR_OPENAI_API_KEY -c roku
    ```
 5. The company will automatically appear in the company selector in the web interface

+## Troubleshooting

+### Common Issues

+1. **OpenAI API Key Issues**
+   - Ensure your API key is correctly set in the `.env` file
+   - Check that the API key has sufficient quota and permissions

+2. **Document Processing Issues**
+   - Make sure PDF files are text-based and not scanned images
+   - Verify that JSON files follow the expected format for SEC filings

+3. **Backend Connection Issues**
+   - Check that the backend server is running on port 8000
+   - Verify that there are no firewall or network issues blocking the connection

+4. **Frontend Connection Issues**
+   - Ensure the frontend is configured to connect to the correct backend URL
+   - Check the browser console for any CORS or connection errors

+### Logs

+- Backend logs are output to the console when running the backend server
+- Frontend logs can be viewed in the browser's developer console
+- Theme extraction logs are output to the console during extraction

 ## Development